boostvision/BubbleShooter/PrivacyPolicy.md

-Introduction
-Hello!
 Welcome to the BoostVision Privacy Policy.
 This policy describes how BoostVision  and, its other group companies (collectively described as “BoostVision”, “we”, “us” or “our”) and its third party marketing and advertising partners collect, use, process and share information about you.
 This Privacy Policy applies to BoostVision's games, websites and related services, which we here collectively call the “Services”.
 We reserve the right to change this policy from time to time, so be sure to check it periodically.
 Your continued use of the Services after the effective date will be subject to the new Privacy Policy.
 By downloading, accessing and/or playing our games, or interacting with our websites or other Services, you agree to the collection and use of your data in accordance with this Privacy Policy.